Alpha Omicron Pi: Symbols

+Alpha Omicron Pi was founded on the ideas or principles of character, dignity, scholarship, and college loyalty.

+Members of the fraternity wear three different pins depending on membership status.
+New members who have not been initiated wear a gold sheaf of wheat pin (the sheaf itself being the official symbol of the fraternity) bound by a ribbon bearing the letters ΑΟΠ, symbolizing individuals bound together by friendship.
+After initiation, members may wear the membership badge, featuring the Greek letters ΑΟΠ, stacked on a narrow gold bar, with the Ο surrounded in pearls and a ruby at the apex of the Α. When the fraternity establishes a new charter, the founding members wear gold rose charter member pins which symbolize new growth.

 Alpha Omicron Pi has one official color, cardinal.
-Its official flower is the 'Général Jacqueminot', or Jacqueminot rose.
+Its flower is the 'Général Jacqueminot', or Jacqueminot rose.
 Alternatively, a deep red rose may be used.
-The fraternity's official jewel is the ruby, while its mascot is the giant panda, which the fraternity unofficially adopted in 1976 but made official in 2017.
+The fraternity's jewel is the ruby, while its mascot is the giant panda, which the fraternity unofficially adopted in 1976 but made official in 2017.
+The mascot is the panda due to their friendliness and having no natural enemies.
+Its publication is To Dragma.
+Its nicknames are AOII and Alpha O.

-Members of the fraternity wear three different pins depending on membership status.
-New members who have not been initiated wear a gold sheaf of wheat pin bound by a ribbon bearing the letters AOII, symbolizing individuals bound together by friendship.
-After initiation, members may wear the membership badge.
-When the fraternity establishes a new charter, the founding members wear gold rose charter member pins which symbolize new growth.

 Philanthropy

 Alpha Omicron Pi participates in fundraising and volunteer efforts via its philanthropic arm, the Alpha Omicron Pi Foundation.
 The foundation allocates grants to the fraternity's philanthropy, arthritis research, as well scholarships, educational grants, and emergency funds for fraternity members.
 The funds also support conference speakers, training events, and personal development programs for members.

 The fraternity is partnered with the Arthritis Foundation.
 The partnership began in 1967, with the fraternity members contributing volunteer hours and fundraising events to raise money for arthritis research and camps for juvenile arthritis.
 Stuffed panda bears are collected each year to give to children attending Arthritis Foundation camps and conferences.
 The fraternity's national campaign for arthritis awareness is “AOII Goes Blue,” with local chapters creating individual chapter events.
 "Strike Out Arthritis!"
-(SOA) Is the fraternity's signature fundraising event.
-SOA Events are held each year at MLB games since the fraternity cites "strong relationships [with] Major League Baseball teams."
-Individual chapters hold their own SOA events which vary from bowling tournaments to pageants to barbecues with funds going to AOII Foundation specifically for arthritis research.
+(SOA) It is the fraternity's signature fundraising event.
+SOA Events are held each year at Major League Baseball games, since the fraternity cites "strong relationships [with] Major League Baseball teams."

-Other programs the fraternity supports is Sisters for Soldiers, where members collect items and write letters to soldiers.
+Other programs the fraternity supports are Sisters for Soldiers, where members collect items and write letters to soldiers.

-Programs

-The Ruby Fund are grants that are raised by alumnae and collegiate members awarded to past initiated sisters in need of financial help from sisters.
+The Ruby Fund consists of money raised by alumnae and collegiate members and awarded to past initiated sisters in need of financial help from sisters.
 Applications for assistance are reviewed and ultimately chosen by the Foundation's Ruby Fund Committee.

-Membership

 Chapters

+Alpha Omicron Pi has more than 140 active collegiate chapters and 159 active alumnae chapters in Canada and the United States.

+Notable members

 Since 1897, the fraternity has initiated over 209,000 members in 205 collegiate chapters across the United States and Canada, with 136 active chapters.